-A number of study aids are available as additional preparation for the CPP exam (refer to the CPP Candidate Handbook’s bibliography, p.
-17).
+A number of study aids are available as additional preparation for the CPP exam (refer to the CPP Candidate Handbook’s bibliography page).
 No one study tool should be considered the only basis for exam preparation.
 Successful candidates indicate that they pursued a minimum three-month course of study and review based on the CPP content outline and Knowledge, Skills, and Ability statements.

 Candidates can obtain study materials from the APA and/or attend APA preparation courses.
 The APA offers training and resources in a variety of formats including: